OSLO-Team/zenith-browser/README.md

 npm start
 ```

+---

 ## Built With

-- Electron
+* Electron
-- JavaScript
+* JavaScript
-- HTML
+* HTML
-- CSS
+* CSS

+---

 ## License

+Copyright © OSLO Team.
+All Rights Reserved.

-This repository and its contents are proprietary.
+This repository is **source-available** for viewing, inspection, and development transparency purposes.

+You may:

+✔ View the source code
+✔ Fork the repository for personal inspection and review

+You may **not**:

+✖ Modify the software for redistribution
+✖ Reuse code, assets, or components in other projects
+✖ Distribute modified versions
+✖ Use the project commercially without explicit permission

-See the `LICENSE` file for licensing information.
+See the `LICENSE` file for full licensing terms.